 When the Angel concluded the Book of Daniel, He said, “from the time that the daily sacrifice is taken away, and the abomination of desolation is set up, there shall be one thousand two hundred and ninety days” (Daniel 12:11).

-King Nebuchadnezzar, in his dream, saw an image struck by a stone, “on its feet of iron and clay and broke them in pieces . . . (and) the stone that struck the image became a great mountain and filled the whole earth” (Daniel 2:34-35).
+King Nebuchadnezzar had a dream of an image that was struck on its toes, by a stone that became a great mountain and filled the whole earth” (Daniel 2:34-35).

 “in the last days the mountain of the Lord’s temple will be exalted above all the mountains”

 But it seems that the Reformers did not answer this question: if the stone broke the image and grew to become a great mountain, then where was the mountain of the Lord’s house before?